UNAmedia/ue5-stereo-panoramic-player-demo/README.md

 ## Stereo Panoramic Player - plugin

-**[Stereo Panoramic Player](https://www.unrealengine.com/marketplace/stereo-panoramic-player)** is a runtime plugin for Unreal Engine 5 to show and interact with 360° panoramic images and videos, supporting both mono and stereo sources.
+**[Stereo Panoramic Player](https://www.fab.com/listings/f720068a-17e9-41c2-80cf-afb357721f9c)** is a runtime plugin for Unreal Engine 5 to show and interact with 360° panoramic images and videos, supporting both mono and stereo sources.

 It offers both an high-level solution (_Panoramic Director_) to quickly assemble an interactive panoramic virtual tour, and a low-level solution (_Panoramic Sphere_) to allow a programmatic customization of the user experience.

-It’s compatible with all the major platforms and it’s actively tested on PC, VR (Steam/Vive, Oculus, Quest), iOS and Android.
+It’s compatible with all the major platforms and it’s actively tested on PC, VR (Meta Quest, Steam/Vive, Oculus), iOS and Android.

 ### Features

-**[Stereo Panoramic Player](https://www.unrealengine.com/marketplace/stereo-panoramic-player)** plugin provides everything you need to create and manage a custom player for panoramic media.
+**[Stereo Panoramic Player](https://www.fab.com/listings/f720068a-17e9-41c2-80cf-afb357721f9c)** plugin provides everything you need to create and manage a custom player for panoramic media.
 It supports:

 - rendering of 360° panoramic images (mono and stereo);
 - playback of 360° panoramic videos (mono and stereo);